mokcak/mokcak.github.io/index.md

 layout: default
 ---

-### Add social sharing buttons

-Simply add the following line anywhere in your markdown:

-<pre><code>{% raw  %}
-{% include sharing.html %}
-{% endraw %}
-</code></pre>

-and get a nice responsive sharing ribbon.

-{% include sharing.html %}

-Add this at the bottom, or the top, or between every other paragraph if you're desprate for social validation.

-Just remember to customize the buttons to fit your url in the `_includes/sharing.html` file.
-These buttons are made available and customizable by the good folks at kni-labs.
-See the documentation at [https://github.com/kni-labs/rrssb](https://github.com/kni-labs/rrssb) for more information.

 ### Font awesome is also included

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i> Now you can use all the cool icons you want!
 [Font Awesome](http://fontawesome.io) is indeed awesome.
 But wait, you don't need this sweetness and you don't want that little bit of load time from the font awesome css?
 No problem, just disable it in the `config.yml` file, and it won't be loaded.